crespohector/welcome-to-mod-7/README.md

 *Any questions related to third-party APIs (AWS, Google Maps, Socket.io, NPM Packages, etc.) that are outside of the curriculum are the student's responsibility to debug.
 IA's may offer advice/guidance but are not expected to help debug.*

-### List of Approved NPM Packages
+### List of Approved Packages
-**The NPM packages listed below are already approved, free feel to implement these into your projects**
+**The packages listed below are already approved, free feel to implement these into your projects**

 - Boto3 (AWS)
 - Google Maps (@reach/combobox, @react-google-maps/api, use-places-autocomplete...)